">

 Safety Reminders

-• Use designated walkways for pedestrians.
+• Use designated walkways and crossing points.

-• Report damaged racking or storage issues.
+• Report blocked aisles or unstable storage immediately.

 Ask the Crew